opendocsg/slw-judgments-backfill/2001_SGHC_219/report.md

 The applicant also showed to the court his very impressive credentials.
 It was obvious that the requirements of special qualifications and experience under s 21(1) of the Act were not in issue.

-In **Re Oliver David Keightley Rideal QC** [1992] 2 SLR 400 at 402D, Chan Sek Keong J (as he then was) very accurately pointed out that the amendment in 1991, Act No 10 of 1991, to s 21 was aimed at specifying some guidelines in the ad hoc admission of Queen`s Counsel.
+In **Re Oliver David Keightley Rideal QC** <span class="citation">[1992] 2 SLR 400</span> at 402D, Chan Sek Keong J (as he then was) very accurately pointed out that the amendment in 1991, Act No 10 of 1991, to s 21 was aimed at specifying some guidelines in the ad hoc admission of Queen`s Counsel.
 The objective of the amendment was to help develop a strong core of good advocates at the local Bar, by `the imposition of more stringent conditions for the admission of Queen`s Counsel to appear in our courts, but, at the same time, to continue to allow litigants to avail of their services in appropriate cases`.
-In **Price Arthur Leolin v A-G** [1992] 2 SLR 972 at 975E, I stated that:
+In **Price Arthur Leolin v A-G** <span class="citation">[1992] 2 SLR 972</span> at 975E, I stated that:

  The objective of the amendment was to help the development of a strong core of good advocates at the local bar by restricting access to Queens Counsel only in the more difficult and complex cases.

 The amendment to s 21 of the Act thus requires the court to take into account two additional requirements: (1) that the case must be of sufficient difficulty and complexity; and (2) the circumstances of the case.

-Again, I took the opportunity to clarify this in **Re Caplan Jonathan Michael QC (No 2)** [1998] 1 SLR 440 at [para ]11:
+Again, I took the opportunity to clarify this in **Re Caplan Jonathan Michael QC (No 2)** <span class="citation">[1998] 1 SLR 440</span> at [para ]11:

  At the first stage, the applicant must demonstrate that the case in which he seeks to appear contains issues of law and/or fact of sufficient difficulty and complexity to require elucidation and/or argument by a Queens Counsel.
 Such difficulty or complexity is not of itself a guarantee of admission, for the decision to admit is still a matter for the courts discretion.
 At the second stage, therefore, the applicant must persuade the court that the circumstances of the particular case warrant the court exercising its discretion in favour of his admission.
 Finally, he has to satisfy the court of his suitability for admission.

 Our courts have had a decade in dealing with s 21(1) of the Act.
-As it was quite rightly pointed out by Lai Kew Chai J in **Re Flint Charles John Raffles QC** [2001] 2 SLR 276 at [para ]9, the local Bar has matured and is acquitting itself commendably.
+As it was quite rightly pointed out by Lai Kew Chai J in **Re Flint Charles John Raffles QC** <span class="citation">[2001] 2 SLR 276</span> at [para ]9, the local Bar has matured and is acquitting itself commendably.
 Lai J has put this elegantly:

  There has been forged and carefully nurtured, particularly over the last ten years, a body of Senior Counsel, potential senior counsel and an impressive group of young advocates and solicitors, both in the public service and in the private sector, with excellent academic credentials and a right attitude.
 The process continues during which opportunities must be judiciously offered and challenges thrown, though never at the expense of justice to any litigant before our courts.